NickAMars/backend/ReadMe.md

 ## Assumptions made

-Will be making the assumption that you are runnnig frontend and backend locally so we are only  communicating the backend and the front end using 'localhost:3000' and the backend runs on 'localhost:8080'
+Will be making the assumption that you are runnnig frontend and backend locally so we are only  communicating the backend and the front end using 'localhost:3000' and the backend runs on 'localhost:8080'__
+.gitignore was to contain configuration but keep it there evaluator to have a database

 ## Thing to do

-Post Test case should be tested with two things in mind the empty state and the state that has an item -- use before and after function in test for create and remove the inserted item to have a stable test case and prevent applicaiton from consuming data
+Post Test case should be tested with two things in mind the empty state and the state that has an item.__
+-- use before and after function in test for create and remove the inserted item to have a stable test case and prevent applicaiton from consuming data__

-Would benifit from something to prevent multiple requestes from coming in at a giving time.
+Would benifit from something to prevent multiple requestes from coming in at a giving time to backend__